 Navigating The Airport When Flying Alone

 Remember, liquids must be in containers of no more than 3.4 ounces (100 ml) and fit in a clear, resealable plastic bag of a certain size.
-Pay attention to the security officers’ instructions, as the steps you must take will vary by airport and day.

 By keeping these tips in mind and remembering that there are signs everywhere to guide you, you’ll get through the airport easily for your very first solo flight.